rexrainbow/phaser3-rex-notes/docs/docs/framemanager.md

     - [Canvas-texture](canvas-texture.md) mode :
         - Game objects which has canvas, for example, [text](text.md), [bbcode text](bbcodetext.md), or [canvas](canvas.md).
     - [Dynamic-texture](dynamic-texture.md) mode :
-        -  Any render-able game object.
+        -  Any render-able game object except :
+            -  [Graphics](graphics.md) can't paste directly, because that Graphics game object does not have size.
+                - Draw Graphics to [RenderTexture](rendertexture.md), then paste this [RenderTexture](rendertexture.md) to frameMamager.

 #### Custom drawing